Hackberry (Celtis occidentalis)

 Family: Cannabaceae (Hemp)

 Characteristics: The light green leaves are toothed, ovate to oblong ovate, and have a rough texture.
-In the fall, leaves turn to a dull yellow.
+In the fall, leaves turn a dull yellow.
 Small green flowers appear in the spring.
 Male flowers appear in clusters and female flowers are solitary.
 The female flowers give way to small round berries that are deep purple when fully mature.
 Bark is gray and has a wart-like texture, covered in corky ridges.
 When young, the tree has a pyramidal shape.
 With age, the tree develops a broad crown and has large branches that arch upwards, and smaller branches that droop downward.
 This tree grows 40-60 feet high and wide.

 Foliage: Deciduous (leaves lost seasonally)